 3 Place de la Bourse

-Lining the quays of Bordeaux for a half mile are elegant classical buildings from the 18th century.
-This impressive collection of architecture along the river was designed to welcome and impress visitors.
-The most magnificent example of this neoclassical architecture is the Place de la Bourse, which epitomizes the elegance of 18th century design.
-The square was built between 1730 and 1755 by members of the Gabriel family of architects.
-In the center of the square is the lovely Fountain of the Three Graces, surrounded by two beautiful pavilion-like buildings: the Bourse (Stock Exchange) and the Musée des Douanes (Customs Museum).
-These graceful quayside buildings stand just above the banks of the Garonne River.
-Take a scenic walk alongside the Garonne to admire the inspiring architecture of the Place de la Bourse and the shimmering reflections of the buildings in the river.
+Lining the quays of Bordeaux for a half mile are palatial classical buildings from the 18th century.
+The most magnificent examples are found at the Place de la Bourse, which epitomizes the elegance of 18th-century design.
+In the center of the square is the Fountain of the Three Graces, surrounded by two beautiful pavilion-like buildings: the Palais de la Bourse (formerly the Stock Exchange) and the Musée National des Douanes (Customs Museum), the only museum of its kind in France.
+These graceful quayside monuments overlook the banks of the Garonne River.
+Take a scenic walk alongside the Garonne River to admire the glorious architecture of the Place de la Bourse and the shimmering reflections of the buildings in the river.

 4 Basilique Saint-Seurin

 This exquisite basilica is a designated UNESCO World Heritage Site because it was a stop on the medieval Way of Saint James pilgrimage.
 The basilica features the Romanesque style typical of churches on the route to Santiago de Compostela.
 This exceptional church dates back to the 11th century.
 The choir, featuring a stone abbot's throne and ornate stalls, was built during the 14th and 15th centuries.
 The choir chapel is adorned with impressive Gothic reredos (decorative screens) that display 12 alabaster reliefs and a 14th-century Virgin Mary figure.
 The oldest part of the basilica is the 11th-century crypt, which is a treasure trove of ancient reliquaries and sarcophagi from the 6th and 7th centuries.